-- Consider switching you local phone to a VOIP provider like Ooma, Primus or Vonage.
-For $30 you can have local, long distance, caller ID, messaging and all the other bells and whistles.
-It's a much better deal than many of the “traditional” telecommunications providers.
+- Consider switching your local phone to a VOIP provider like Ooma, Primus or Vonage.
+For $30 you can have local, long-distance, caller ID, messaging and all the other bells and whistles.
+It’s a much better deal than many of the “traditional” telecommunications providers.

 - Get a quote on your home and auto insurance (try Kanetix) to make sure you’re getting the best price.
 Staying with the same insurer can get you loyalty discounts, but if someone else is cheaper it might be time to change.
 At the very least, shop around once or twice a year, and if you find a cheaper rate, let your agent know and give your current insurer a chance to match the rate.